C.J. Abrams Player Props: Nationals vs. Cardinals

 C.J.
-Abrams -- .108 average over his past 10 games -- will be in action for the Washington Nationals against the St. Louis Cardinals, with Jack Flaherty on the hill, on June 19 at 4:05 PM ET.
+Abrams -- .139 average over his past 10 games -- will be in action for the Washington Nationals against the St. Louis Cardinals, with Jordan Montgomery on the hill, on June 20 at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Marlins.
+He strung together two hits (going 2-for-3) in his last appearance against the Cardinals.

 C.J.
 Abrams Game Info & Props vs. the Cardinals